Ascend/ascend-deployer/README.en.md

    ```
    [proxy]
    verify=true         # Whether to verify the HTTPS certificate.
+If it is closed, it may encounter a man-in-the-middle attack.
+Please be aware of the security risks
    ```

 ### Windows Download Configuration